 - The width of the Thermocouple wire should not be more than 0.7 mm.

 - The temperature between the Thermocouple must be controlled.
-It should not be more than 3⁰C.
-For example, the should be in between 121⁰C to 124⁰C pressure must be within 15 to 18 lbs for 15min cycle.
+It should not exceed 3⁰C.
+For instance, it should be maintained between 121⁰C to 124⁰C.
+The pressure must stay within 15 to 18 lbs for a 15-minute cycle.

 FAQs